adamsochorec/slavic.media/frontend/content/legal/privacy-policy.md

 | **Withdraw Consent** | Revoke consent at any time.                                  |
 | **Data Portability** | Request data in a machine-readable format.                   |

-To exercise your rights, contact us at [privacy@slavic.media](mailto:privacy@slavic.media).
+To exercise your rights, contact us at <privacy@slavic.media>.

 ## Data Security

 We implement appropriate technical and organizational measures to safeguard your data against unauthorized access, alteration, or misuse.
 While no system is entirely secure, we strive to protect your personal information.

 ## Cookies

 Our web applications may use cookies to enhance user experience and analyze website usage.
 For more details, refer to our [Cookie Policy](#).

 ## Policy Updates

 We may update this Privacy Policy periodically to reflect changes in regulations, technologies, or business practices.
 Please review this page regularly for the latest information.

 ## Contact Information

-If you have any questions about this Policy or your personal data, please contact us at [privacy@slavic.media](mailto:privacy@slavic.media).
+If you have any questions about this Policy or your personal data, please contact us at <privacy@slavic.media>.